 - Executive summary.
 Articulate the big picture for your restaurant.
 Introduce who you are, what your vision is, and which market need you’re addressing.
 Include items like your mission statement, core values, and key differentiators.

 - Business overview.
-Whereas the executive summary is all about the big idea, the business overview (or company description) provides high-level insight on the concept, brand, structure, location, design, and so forth.
+Whereas the executive summary is all about the big idea, the business overview (or company description) provides high-level insight into the concept, brand, structure, location, design, and so forth.

 - Industry analysis.
 Go into depth about where your restaurant fits into the marketplace.
 Talk about the local competition near your chosen location, synergistic businesses that surround you (like a spa, office building, or shopping center), the area’s economy and projected growth, your targeted demographics, and everything else a potential partner or investor would want to know.